Rohit-Deshbhratar/SSIS_Practice/README.md

 in SQL aggregation we can not do multiple aggregation in single time.

 ## 12. Row Sampling Transformation
+In this transformation we can set how many number of rows we want for sampling.
+It has two output, one for selected data and other for unselected data.
 ## 13. Percentage Sampling Transformation
+In this transformation we can set how many percent of rows we want for sampling.
+It has two output, one for selected data and other for unselected data.

 ## 14. Charactermap Transformation
 ## 15. Cache Transformation
 ## 16. Lookup Transformation